Are you ready to discover your college program?

-Top-Employing States for Software Developers, Quality Assurance Analysts, and Testers, 2020
+Top-Employing States for Software Developers, Quality Assurance Analysts, and Testers

 Major tech cities often make great job locations for software engineers.
 Some areas feature more diverse job opportunities and provide a thriving work environment for software engineers to nurture their talents and passions.

 The famed global tech hub includes cities like San Jose, Sunnyvale, and Santa Clara.
-Together, these cities rank as the nation’s highest-paying metropolitan area for the profession.
-Software engineers made an average annual salary of $157,480 in this region as of 2020, according to the BLS.
+Together, these cities rank as the nation's highest-paying metropolitan area for the profession.
+Software engineers made an average annual salary of $167,420 in this region, according to the BLS.

 Software engineers may also find metropolitan areas with high employment figures appealing.
-With 104,470 software engineers employed in key software engineering roles, the New York-Newark-Jersey City northeastern region ranked as the highest-employing metropolitan area for software engineers as of 2020.
+The New York-Newark-Jersey City northeastern region ranked as the highest-employing metropolitan area for software engineers.

 The table below covers the nation's top-employing metropolitan areas for software developers, analysts, and testers.

-Top-Employing Metropolitan Areas for Software Developers, Quality Assurance Analysts, and Testers, 2020
+Top-Employing Metropolitan Areas for Software Developers, Quality Assurance Analysts, and Testers

-The computer systems design sector employed the highest number of software engineers nationwide as of 2020.
+The computer systems design sector employed the highest number of software engineers nationwide.
 Other top-paying industries include software publishers and management companies.
 Software engineers working in different sectors perform many similar tasks, like designing algorithms and writing programs for computer and network applications.

 For example, a software engineer in the self-driving car industry may work on software that can track other vehicles and change the car's speed and direction in response to tracking data.
 By contrast, a software engineer working on a layer-2 blockchain project may design software to create tokens and track their ownership.

 The highest-paying industries do not always provide the greatest employment opportunities.
-For example, according to the BLS, inland water transportation ranked as the highest-paying industry for software engineers as of 2020 but only employed 40 software engineers in 2020.
+For example, according to the BLS, inland water transportation ranked as the highest-paying industry for software engineers but only employed 40 software engineers.